vippsas/vipps-woocommerce/readme.txt

 * Configure the plugin

-=== How to get API credentials from Vipps Developer Portal === 1.Sign in to Vipps Developer Portal at [https://apitest-portal.vipps.no/](https://apitest-portal.vipps.no/) ..* Username is sent via email
+=== How to get API credentials from Vipps Developer Portal ===
+1. Sign in to Vipps Developer Portal at [https://apitest-portal.vipps.no/](https://apitest-portal.vipps.no/)
+   - Username is sent via email
-..* Password is sent via SMS
+   - Password is sent via SMS
 2. Select the "Applications" tab.
 Here you can find the merchant/saleunit serial number (6 figures)
 3. Click on "View Secret" to see “Client ID” and “Client Secret”
 4. Click on customer name (top-right corner) and select "Profile" to see “Default accesstoken” and “Ecommerce API” (click on “Show” to see the primary key)